fanbyprinciple/hands_on_ml/chapter_three/readme.md

     if you want a child lock then you would want to have low recall if you want to use it for video classification then you want 99 recall
     ![](precision_recall.png)
+    There is a tradeoff between precision and recall.
+Which means what you want most confidence in predictions or predicting more values

+5. ROC curve
+Reciever operating characteristics , similar to precision and recall curve but instead it plots true positive rate (recall) with false positive rate